Economy of the Democratic Republic of the Congo: Economic implications of conflicts

 The two recent conflicts (the First and Second Congo Wars), which began in 1996, have dramatically reduced national output and government revenue, have increased external debt, and have resulted in the deaths of more than five million people from war and associated famine and disease.
 Malnutrition affects approximately two-thirds of the country's population.

 Agriculture is the mainstay of the economy, accounting for 57.9% of GDP in 1997.
 In 1996, agriculture employed 66% of the workforce.

 Rich in minerals, the Democratic Republic of the Congo has a difficult history of predatory mineral extraction, which has been at the heart of many struggles within the country for many decades, but particularly in the 1990s.
 The economy of the second largest country in Africa relies heavily on mining.
 However, much economic activity occurs in the informal sector and is not reflected in GDP data.

 In 2006, Transparency International ranked the Democratic Republic of the Congo 156 out of 163 countries in the Corruption Perception Index, tying Bangladesh, Chad, and Sudan with a 2.0 rating.
 President Joseph Kabila established the Commission of Repression of Economic Crimes upon his ascension to power in 2001.

-The conflicts in the Democratic Republic of Congo were over water, minerals, and other resources.
-Political agendas have worsened the economy, as in times of crisis, the elite benefit while the general populace suffers.
-This is worsened as a result of corrupt national and international corporations.
-The corporations instigate and allow the fighting for resources because they benefit from it.
-A large proportion of fatalities in the country are attributed to a lack of basic services, recognized as "communicable, maternal, perinatal, and nutritional conditions," which account for 56% of deaths by broad cause.
+The conflicts in the Democratic Republic of the Congo were over water, minerals, and other resources.
+A large proportion of fatalities in the country are attributed to a lack of basic services, recognized as "communicable, maternal, perinatal, and nutritional conditions," which account for 56% of deaths by broad cause as of 2021.
 The influx of refugees since the war in 1998 only serves to worsen the issue of poverty.
-Money of the taxpayers in the DRC is often misappropriated by the corrupt leaders of the country, who use the money to benefit themselves instead of the citizens of the DRC.
+Money of the taxpayers in the DRC is often misappropriated, while the elites are given various forms of exemption.
 The DRC is consistently ranked among the lowest countries on the UN Human Development Index.

 Economic history

-Change in per capita GDP of Congo, 1950–2018.
+Per capita GDP in the DRC, 1950–2018.
 Figures are inflation-adjusted to 2011 International dollars.

-Evolution of the DRC's GDP.